TheGalfins/GNSS_Compare/docs/glossary.rst

 ********

-This section is to provide a small glossay on the subject of satellite navigation, Android and software engineering in general.
+The aim of this section is to provide a small glossary on the subject of satellite navigation, Android and software engineering in general.
 You can find below descriptions of all used technical terms in this documentation.

 Global Navigation Satellite Systems Glossary